bvtterfly/laravel-hashids/README.md

 ### Use the same hashids among models

-The package will add the models' class to the default salt to generate a unique output id per model.
+The package will add the models' table to the default salt to generate a unique output id per model.
 If you want your `Post` and `User` models to share the same output id when `id = 1`:

 ```php
 public function getHashIdOptions(): HashIdOptions